Insights into the physics of neutron star interiors from pulsar glitches

-Future observations of well-resolved glitches have, thus, the potential to challenge the current understanding and, possibly, to inspire new physical paradigms for glitch modelling.
-However, there is also the additional complication that what we directly observe is not the normal component but rather a signal generated in the magnetosphere of the pulsar, that has its own dynamics.
-Since the antiglitch cannot be attained by invoking neither the internal torque nor the external one (or both, as in phase 1), a more conservative interpretation is that the precursor does not represent a a change in $\Omega_p$.
-On the contrary, it is likely to reflect a change pertaining the emission region of the Vela \citep{montolimagistrelli+2020}.
-Moreover, a recent analysis revealed a flickering magnetospheric activity of the Vela around the 2016 glitch epoch \citep{ashton2020arXiv}.
-If confirmed, this would provide a further clue that the magnetosphere is indeed a complex dynamical region; see also \citep{bansgrove2020}, who simulated the magnetospheric perturbations induced by a crustquake.
+Another possible explanation of the precursor is based on the fact we do not directly observe $\Omega_p$ but rather a signal generated in the magnetosphere of the pulsar, that has its own dynamics.
+Hence, the precursor may not represent a real change in $\Omega_p$.
+On the contrary, it could reflect a change of the emission region of the Vela, a ``magnetospheric slip'' that should be modelled together with $\Omega_p$ to fit the data \cite{montolimagistrelli+2020}.
+Recent analysis also revealed a flickering magnetospheric activity of the Vela around the 2016 glitch epoch \cite{ashton2020arXiv}.
+If confirmed, this would provide a further clue that the magnetosphere is indeed a complex dynamical region; see also \cite{bansgrove2020}, who simulated the magnetospheric perturbations induced by slipping faults during a crustquake.